 A future energy scenario will involve the collaboration of a range of technologies.
 This Masters course will give students a high level of understanding in the areas of electrochemical conversion devices (such as battery and fuel cell technology), carbon capture technologies and the hydrogen economy.
 Circular economy approaches and current sustainable innovations will also be covered.

-Ranked 15th in the UK and 4th in Scotland for Chemistry, Guardian University Guide 2022.
+- Ranked 7th in the UK for Chemistry, Times and Sunday Times Good University Guide 2022.

 This programme provides a detailed overview of the current and emerging technologies which will enable us to transition our energy landscape and live sustainably.

 You will learn about the chemistry that underpins big picture topics such as batteries, fuel cells, gas separation storage and utilisation (i.e., carbon capture), renewables and the hydrogen economy.

 We do not focus just on chemistry, however – we also consider the role of policy, technological innovation while providing opportunities for students to develop their practical and professional skills (i.e., communication, data analysis, evaluating literature, ethics, intellectual property etc) throughout the programme to enhance employability.